zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 * The service ID is used to find the service host and port.
 * The service-url is used to prefix the resourcePath at the service host.

+**Note:** The service ID is not included in the routing metadata, but the service ID is in the basic Eureka metadata.

-## Basic Routing (only service ID-based)
+## Basic Routing (using only the service ID)

 This method of routing is the same as the previous method but does not use the version part of the URL.
 This is useful for services that handle their versioning themselves with different granularity.
 An example of this is z/OSMF.

 **Example:**

-z/OSMF URL through Gateway: `https://gateway:10010/api/zosmf/restjobs/1.0/...`
+z/OSMF URL through the Gateway: `https://gateway:10010/api/zosmf/restjobs/1.0/...`